Hack-Rx/Corona-War/README.md

 1. Updated the training data to work on weightage based methods of the various features.
 2. Updated the code in firebase_query to send the correct values to firebase.
+# commit 15
+final commit for front end  and backend